ryandeussing/dev-log/2016-01-12-vue-guide-notes.md

 ## track-by

-If you're replacing an array of objects (e.g. with an API call) you can try to re-use any elements by using `track-by`:
+If you're replacing an array of objects (e.g. with an API call) you can try to re-use elements, of possible,  by using `track-by`:

 ```javascript
 {